Imaging for Osteoarthritis: An Overview

 Standard X-rays of the knee

-The standard X-ray examinations obtained to evaluate the knees in patients with osteoarthritis are:
+The standard X-ray examinations obtained to evaluate knees with osteoarthritis are:

 • Lateral (outer side) view.